Synopsik/DiscordBot/README.md

 ### general.py

-Our general cog file, all of its functionality is attached to our DiscordBot
+Our general cog file, we can attach all of its functionality to our DiscordBot

 9. * For `general.py` we need to import the essentials to create a cog class.
    * Optionally, we will also need asyncio for a timer in our ping command